paloxzz/IMC-Prosperity-2/README.md

 ### Algorithm Challenge

 **Objective:**
-In the final round, no new products were introduced, but we gained access to valuable information: the `counter_party` in each trade.
-This allowed us to see who we were trading against, presenting an opportunity to further refine our algorithm and potentially increase profitability by leveraging counterparty behavior.
+In the final round, no new products were introduced, but we gained access to valuable information: the `counter_party` aka bots' trading behaviour in each trade.
+So, basically it was a strategy optimization round.

 **Approach:**
 Through the data colleced from the counter parties, various conditions can be made for different assets as each counter party had a unique behavior with a certain asset like buying high/low and selling low/high for coconuts, etc., which could easily be identified by plotting the data for visual representation.
-However we were not able to implement the updates due to our university term examinations and thus missed the algo trading round
+However we were not able to implement the updates due to our university term examinations and thus missed the algo trading round.

 ### Manual Challenge